akitorahayashi/control-deck/README.md

-# Control Deck
+## Control Deck

 A standalone UI for managing LLM agents.
-This project is designed to be a flexible frontend that can eventually be paired with a backend like Django.

 ## Features